I’ve recently passed my first year anniversary of eating a strictly vegan diet.

 My main reason for being vegan is that I don’t want to be responsible for any animal suffering or death and I want to do what I can to reduce the negative impact that animal ranching has on all creatures, the earth’s environment and the planet as a whole.
 A bonus of being vegan is the food is so much cleaner, healthier and more flavorful.
 I’ve always been disgusted by having raw meats in my kitchen, the smell, bacteria and diseases of meat make cleaning so much more difficult and time consuming.

 I now take a B12 supplement which has helped even though I try to take a multiple vitamin everyday.
 I also think my use of vegan Algae oil DHA/EPA has been very helpful and is one reason I’ve eliminated any cravings and the fatigue I’d experienced before when trying to be vegetarian.
-I also like to take Calcium Citrate daily when I remember.
+I also take Calcium and D3 daily when I remember.

 If you think food animals are treated humanely, please visit @anonymousforthevoiceless on instagram.
-Watch some of the video there and you will see proof that they are not.
+Watch some of the videos there and you will see proof that they are not.